My dark chocolate ganache tart recipe is an easy and elegant indulgence ~ a chocolate-lover’s dessert for any occasion, any time of year.

 - Preheat oven to 350F.

-- To make the crust, grind the chocolate wafers in a food processor and measure out 1 1/2 cups.
+- If making your own crumbs, grind the chocolate cookies or wafers in a food processor and measure out 1 1/2 cups.
 Combine with the melted butter until everything is evenly moistened and the mixture feels like wet sand.

 - Press the crust into a 10-inch tart pan with a removeable bottom, and up the sides, making sure it is well packed in and even.
 Using the bottom of a flat measuring cup helps.